edwinm/bitstorm.org/weblogdata/weblog/2024-3/security-for-frontend-webdevelopers.md

 CSP is an HTTP header that limits a browser from where images and scripts, among other things, can be loaded.

-This can be relevant for a frontend developer if he wants to include an external script, for example for ads or tracking and it doesn't work.
+This can be relevant for frontend developers if they want to include an external script, for example for ads or tracking and it doesn't work.
 It is then good to know what CSP is and which rules are active.

 It is possible to start with a site that is only allowed to retrieve content from its own site and then, in